domi413/SwitchTube-Downloader/README.md

 Too many flags can make a command-line tool cumbersome.
 The current design focuses on simplicity and ease of use.
-Also providing a `-o` or `--output` which could be passed e.g., `switch-tube-downloader download xyzabc -o /path/to/dir` will result in a complex command structure, which is not user-friendly.
+Also providing a `-o` or `--output` which could be passed e.g., `switch-tube-downloader download dh0sX6Fj1I -o /path/to/dir` will result in a complex command structure, which is not user-friendly.

 Though, if there is a strong demand for this feature, I might consider adding it.